This website contains affiliate links. As an Amazon affiliate, I earn from qualifying purchases (What’s This?).

 What makes duck and cherry a perfect match?

-The rich duck flavor pairs naturally with fruit, and cherries are especially fitting.
-Their tart sweetness cuts through the richness of the meat, creating balance on the plate.
+The rich duck flavor marries beautifully with fruit, and cherries are particularly well suited.
+Their tart sweetness helps to cut the richness of the meat, balancing what’s on your plate.

-Pairing duck breast with cherry also feels seasonally appropriate in both summer and fall, when fresh or frozen cherries can shine in a sauce.
+Duck breast and cherry also seems seasonally right to me in both summer and fall, when fresh or frozen cherries can star in a sauce.

-When combined with port wine, cherries take on a depth that makes the sauce feel both elegant and comforting.
+When paired with port wine, cherries pick up a depth that makes the sauce both elegant and comforting.

-The combination of cherries and port creates a sauce that’s velvety, sweet, and tangy, and it complements the duck in a way few other ingredients can.
+The cherries and port create a sauce that is velvety, sweet and sour; it partners the duck in a way that few other things can.

 Can I make the sauce ahead of time?